Wavefront super-resolution for Adaptive Optics systems on ground-based telescopes: Introduction

 An AO system is designed to compensate for the distortions of the incoming phase caused by atmospheric turbulence and thereby make the observed images sharper.
 This correction is typically achieved by adjusting the surface of a so-called deformable mirror (DM).
 However, due to various physical limitations and operational delays (such as the acquisition of measurements by the WFS and the update of the DM), these distortions caused by atmospheric turbulence can never be entirely corrected.
 As a consequence, we focus on reconstructing the wavefront phase from wavefront gradients to compensate for the missing information that the AO system can not correct.
 This process typically incorporates a time-averaged approach, as the exposure time for a single astronomical science image is considerably longer than the frame rate of the WFS.

 In this paper, we propose a method to reconstruct wavefronts over multiple consecutive time steps with multiple WFSs at a finer resolution than that provided by the WFS measurements.
+Rather than targeting real-time adaptive optics control as, e.g., in \cite{Ono_2016, oberti2022super}, our method is formulated as a post-processing framework, enabling the joint exploitation of sequential WFS measurements over multiple time steps.
+In particular, we reconstruct the \textit{residual wavefront after AO correction}.
+These reconstructions can then be used to improve quality metrics for the observed images, e.g., through using them as input to methods for PSF reconstruction as in \cite{WaHoRa18, Wagner_2022,WaNiRa23}.
+In particular, our method could serve as pre-processing step to running a PSF reconstruction pipeline as, e.g., in \cite{MICADO24_psfr_software, MICADO24_psfr_offaxis}.
 Our approach integrates a sequence of WFS measurements while accounting for atmospheric shifts caused by the wind.
 Specifically, we model these shifts using a motion matrix.
 The down-sampling operator between the different grids, along with the telescope aperture mask, results in an ill-posed system of linear equations that must be solved.
 To ensure a stable solution, we incorporate a penalty term based on the statistical properties of atmospheric turbulence.

 The remainder of this paper is structured as follows: In Section~\ref{sec: model}, we model our problem using motion matrices between different WFS frames and taking multiple WFSs into account.
 We recall some mathematical preliminaries in Section~\ref{sec: H2L2} and formulate the system of linear equations to be solved.
 We perform different tests and compare our approach to the other existing methods in Section~\ref{sec: simulation}.